CausalDM/Causal-Decision-Making/Overview.md

 ```

-In general, DiD methods are applied in cases where we have a substantial number of units that are exposed to the policy, and researchers are willing to make a “parallel trends” assumption which implies that we can adequately control for selection effects by accounting for additive unit-specific and time-specific fixed effects.
-In contrast, synthetic control (SC) methods, introduced in a setting with only a single (or small number) of units exposed, seek to compensate for the lack of parallel trends by re-weighting units to match their pre-exposure trends.
-[2]
+In general, DiD methods are often applied in cases where the number of treated units and control units are comparable.
+The entire methodology is based on a key assumption, which is well known as "common trend" (CT) or "bias stability" (BS) assumption.
+This assumption guarantees that the expected changes in the potential outcome over time are unrelated to belonging to treatment or control group.
+In contrast, Synthetic Control (SC) methods require fewer assumptions, believing that a weighted average of control units can
+provide a good approximation for the counterfactual outcome of the treated unit as if it has been under control.